-In this exegesis of the concept of race/racism so far, the effort has been to look at it mainly from a generic perspective albeit with a focus on the U.S. example.
+In this overview of the concept of race/racism so far, the effort has been to look at it mainly from a generic perspective-albeit with a focus on the U.S. example.
 However, one would be grossly remiss if we did not also include a description of at least three geographically-specific sub-varieties of racism as an ideology and practice of oppression: Antisemitism, Islamophobia, and Whiteness.
-While all these three forms have their origin in Europe historically (especially Western be classified as racist behavior given the inability of the victims to negatively affect the life-chances of the racists with this "rebound" antagonism; and (ii) all human beings are potential victims of racism-including racists themselves when racism is allowed to flourish against any group; all it takes is for the balance of power to shift.
-To take an example: in South Africa it will not be long before the European racists who had subjected blacks to centuries of brutal racist oppression will begin complaining about "black racism"-though it will quite likely be more imagined than real (unless South Africa follows the retrogressive path taken by its neighbor, Zimbabwe) given the continuing EuroSouth African monopoly over economic power.
-Incidentally, the consequence of reversal of power relations for victimizers is well explored in the motion picture Planet of the Apes (1968).

-Europe), today antisemitism and Islamophobia have become universal, while whiteness remains, for obvious reasons, a feature of Europe and other places where people of European ancestry are dominant (demographically, and/or socio-economically, and politically).
+While all these three forms have their origin in Europe historically (especially Western Europe), today antisemitism and Islamophobia have become universal, while whiteness remains, for obvious reasons, a feature of Europe and other places where people of European ancestry are dominant (demographically, and/or socio-economically, and politically).